Nikolas Cruz, identified as Florida high school shooting suspect, reportedly showed warning signs

 “My time in alternate school, I did not want to be with him at all because I didn’t want to cause any conflict with him, because of the impression he gave off,” the student said of the shooter.

+Watford's brother, Giovanni, described Cruz to the news outlet as "a sketchy kid," who was "off" and "super stressed-out all the time and talked about guns a lot and tried to hide his face."

+Another junior at Marjory High, Dakota Mentcher, said Cruz "started progressively getting a little more weird," and recalled how the suspect published Instagram posts about killing animals.
+She also said Cruz had talked about doing target practice in his backyard with a pellet gun.

-Wednesday's shooting at Marjory Stoneman Douglas High School was the 25th fatal shooting at a U.S. elementary, middle or high school since — and including — Columbine in 1999.
-There have been a combined 98 fatalities as a result.
+Wednesday's shooting at Marjory Stoneman Douglas High School was the 25th deadly shooting at a U.S. elementary, middle or high school since — and including — Columbine in 1999.
+There have been a combined 98 deaths as a result.